janosmiko/nvim-gitstatus/README.md

 Each item in the `sections` table is either a string or a table with the following fields:

+- `[1]: string | function` - Either one of the following:

-- `[1]: string` - The variable name to display, which must be one of the
+  - `string` - The variable name to display, which must be one of the
     following:

     - `branch` - The current branch name.
     - `upstream_branch` - The remote branch name.
     - `is_dirty` - A boolean value indicating whether the working directory is dirty.
 Useful for e.g. showing a `*` next to the branch name.
     - `up_to_date` - A boolean value indicating whether the local branch is up to date with the remote branch.
     - `up_to_date_and_clean` - Equal to `up_to_date and not is_dirty`.
 Useful for
       showing a symbol when nothing else is displayed.
     - `ahead` - The number of commits ahead of the remote branch.
     - `behind` - The number of commits behind the remote branch.
     - `conflicted` - The number of conflicted items.
     - `deleted` - The number of deleted items.
     - `modified` - The number of modified items.
     - `renamed` - The number of renamed items.
     - `staged` - The number of staged items, including additions, deletions, modifications, and renames.
     - `staged_added` - The number of staged additions.
     - `staged_deleted` - The number of staged deletions.
     - `staged_modified` - The number of staged modifications.
     - `staged_renamed` - The number of staged renames.
     - `stashed` - The number of stashed items.
     - `untracked` - The number of new items.

+  - `function` - A function which takes an argument `status`, which is a table containing the above values, and returns a `string` to display.

-- `format: string` (optional) - The format string to use.
+- `format: string` (optional) - The format string to use when `[1]` is a string.
   The variable value is inserted at `{}`.
 If not provided, the variable value is displayed as is.

 - `hl: string` (optional) - The highlight group to use, which is one of the
   following: